“Grief is itself a medicine.” -William Cowper

-Monumental emotional suffering can trigger medical conditions including heart disease, cancer, the common cold, insomnia, fatigue, lack of energy, crying spells, poor appetite, and weight loss.
+Tremendous emotional suffering can trigger medical conditions, including heart disease, cancer, the common cold, insomnia, fatigue, lack of energy, crying spells, poor appetite, and weight loss.
 Additional symptoms can include sadness, loneliness, yearning for the deceased, insomnia, crying, relief, anger, and social withdrawal.

 The Five Stages

-The 5 stages of grieving were adopted from the stages of dying as studied by Elisabeth Kubler-Ross.
+The five stages of grieving were adopted from the stages of dying as studied by Elisabeth Kubler-Ross.